-Sometimes, there are inspiring stories of how a failing business sputtered back to life, and other times, a dying company becomes a cautionary tale.
+Sometimes, there are inspiring stories of how a failing business sputtered back to life, providing immediate value; other times, a dying company becomes a cautionary tale.

 Indeed, even a trillion-dollar business like Apple was once on the brink of bankruptcy until Steve Jobs was brought back on board to help the company bounce back.
-On the other hand, there are many other brands that did not have a similar creative personality to helm the ship, because of which it sunk into deep trouble.
+On the other hand, many other brands did not have a similar creative personality to helm the ship, which sunk into deep trouble.

-That said, there are some lessons to learn here – avoid the mistakes made by others and follow the strategies of successful businesses.
-However, this does not mean you should copy every move that it took to resuscitate a dying brand.
-In fact, the key to good branding and marketing is to separate yourself from others.
+That said, there are some lessons to learn here — avoid the mistakes made by others and follow the strategies of successful businesses.
+However, this does not mean you should copy every move it took to resuscitate a dying brand.
+The key to good branding and marketing is to separate yourself from others.